ankit29053/ankit29053/README.md

 ## Hi there !
-I am Ankit,
-Currently studying at IIT KGP Mechanical Engineering enrolled in its 4 year B.Tech course.
+I am Ankit, currently studying at IIT KGP in the Mechanical Engineering B.Tech 4 year course.
-I am currently learning Blender.
+I am learning Blender and Ethical Hacking as of now.
 Also I am an Astrophile.
 I have a great great zeal in learning about exospace, exolifeform, exoplanets where life is possible and teh greatest question of all time: "Are we alone?" ( I don't think so! )
 Reach me at : gamesacc29053@gmail.com